MohitKashyapUK/scripts/Shell/Scripts/yt-dlp/README.md

 ### Options
 - `--cookies <file_path>`: Use cookies if YT DLP can't fetch videos.
-- `--no-playlist`: If there is a video and a playlist, then only video is going to be selected.
+- `--no-playlist`: If there is a video and a playlist, then only the video is going to be selected.
 - `--list-formats`: List all formats.
 - `-o, --output "%(title)s.%(ext)s"`: Use template to give the name that you want.
 - `-I, --playlist-items "[START]:[STOP][:STEP]"`: Download specific items.